coin-or/python-mip/docs/examples.rst

 .. literalinclude:: ../examples/rcpsp.py
     :caption: Solves the Resource Constrained Project Scheduling Problem: rcpsp.py
     :linenos:
-    :lines: 3-42
+    :lines: 3-43

-The optimal solution is shown bellow, from the viewpoint of resource
+One optimum solution is shown bellow, from the viewpoint of resource consumption.
-consumption:

 .. image:: ./images/rcpsp-opt.*
     :width: 80%
     :align: center

+It is noteworthy that this particular problem instance has multiple optimal solutions.
+Keep in the mind that the solver may obtain a different optimum solution.

 Job Shop Scheduling Problem